braidchat/braid/docs/background/faq.md

 See [Motivation](https://github.com/braidchat/meta/wiki/Motivation)

-First prototype was a one-day hack but we loved it; shared it with some folks, they loved it; so here we are
+First prototype was a one-day hack but we loved it; shared it with some folks, they loved it; so here we are.

 ...different folks have different reasons for supporting Braid, ex. couldn't find an existing app that: